phucanh1939/notes/docs/computer/ComputerArchitecture/CoreComponents/Processor/Components/Clock.md

 ### Process Overview:
 1. A clock generator produces a continuous pulse signal.
-2. An edge detector identifies rising or falling edges (active events) of the clock and signals all sequential logic blocks to update their state.
+2. An edge detector identifies rising or falling edges (active events) of the clock and signals all sequential logic blocks to update their state (duration of this active signal from detector must be long enough for sequential blocks to update their state/data)
 3. The clock cycle time is designed to be long enough so that the combinational logic block, which receives the new state from sequential logic blocks, has sufficient time to process the signal and generate a stable output before the next rising or falling edge occurs.
 This output then becomes the valid input for the next block.

 ![Clock cycle time need to be long enough for combinaltion logic block to process signal and produce stable output for next block](./Assets/Images/ClockFlow.jpg)